-Marideth Joy Sandler Marideth Sandler is the Chief Executive Officer and International Trade Advisor of Sandler Trade LLC.
-Ms. Sandler’s work is fueled by her passion to make international trade happen – especially with developing-country producers and U.S. artisans.
-She has a unique combination of unparalleled knowledge of U.S. import preference programs and import/export overall, hands-on experience with more than 80 emerging markets, effective public speaking on an international basis, and advanced training and trainer certification in microfinance.
-She also brings to the firm high-level advocacy, project management, and policy development experience in the public, private, and nonprofit sectors.
+Marideth Joy Sandler Marideth Sandler is the Chief Executive Officer and International Trade Advisor of Sandler Trade LLC, a certified woman-owned small business.
+Ms. Sandler’s work is fueled by her passion to make international trade really happen – especially with developing-country producers and U.S. artisans.
+She has a unique combination of unparalleled knowledge of U.S. import preference programs and import/export overall, hands-on experience with more than 95 emerging markets, effective public speaking on an international basis, and advanced training and trainer certification in microfinance.
+She also brings to the firm high-level and successful advocacy experience in Congress and within the Executive Branch as well as project management and policy development expertise in the public, private, and nonprofit sectors.
 Ms. Sandler’s projects at Sandler Trade LLC include:

-- obtaining financing for Caribbean Crafts, a socially conscious artisan production and marketing firm in Haiti, to rebuilding its production facilities after the January 2010 earthquake;
+- Obtained financing for Caribbean Crafts, a socially conscious artisan production and marketing firm in Haiti, to rebuilding its production facilities after the January 2010 earthquake;

-- advocating on the behalf of an Indonesian exporter and its U.S. importer to retain the duty-free treatment of the products, which included providing written comments, testimony, and analyses to U.S. federal agencies and Congressional staff;
+- Advocated on behalf of Indonesian, Brazilian, and other international exporter and their U.S. importers to retain the duty-free treatment of the products.
+This included providing written comments, testimony, and analyses to U.S. federal agencies and Congressional staff;

-- assisting the Clinton Foundation’s Haitian Artisans Initiative to develop a plan to rebuild and strengthen the sector;
+- As part of the Clinton Foundation’s Haitian Artisans Initiative, prepared a plan to rebuild and strengthen the sector;

-- providing stratetic marketing assistance to Sorrell Custom Boots (Guthrie, OK), an award-winning custom bootmaker of Western boots.
+- Provided strategic marketing assistance to Sorrell Custom Boots (Guthrie, OK), an award-winning custom bootmaker of Western boots.

 Prior to her return to the private sector in 2010, Ms. Sandler served as the Executive Director of the U.S. Generalized System of Preferences (GSP) in the President’s Office of the U.S. Trade Representative under both President Bush and President Obama.
 As Executive Director, Ms. Sandler managed the U.S. program that provided duty-free entry for an annual average of $27.5 billion in imports, during her tenure, from two-thirds of the world’s economies.
 Ms. Sandler made outreach to producers, artisans, and government an essential aspect of her work and worked to ensure that the GSP played a vital role for U.S. manufacturers and wholesalers as well as for U.S. companies seeking to export their inputs, equipment, and products abroad.
 Ms. Sandler is an honors graduate of Harvard University with a Master’s Degree in Public Administration.
 She holds a second Master’s Degree in Urban and Regional Planning from the University of Colorado at Denver and a Bachelor’s Degree from Cornell University.
 Ms. Sandler is also a globally certified (with distinction) advisor to microfinance institutions.